ziyilin/graal/docs/reference-manual/languages/ruby/options.md

 switches specific to TruffleRuby.

 ```
-TruffleRuby switches:
-  -Xlog=severe,warning,performance,info,config,fine,finer,finest
+TruffleRuby:
+  -Xlog=SEVERE,WARNING,INFO,CONFIG,FINE,FINER,FINEST
                   set the TruffleRuby logging level
   -Xoptions       print available TruffleRuby options
   -Xname=value    set a TruffleRuby option (omit value to set to true)
+  -J-option=value Translates to --jvm.option=value
 ```

-As well as being set at the command line, options, except for `log`, can be set using `--ruby.option=` in any GraalVM launcher.
+As well as being set at the command line, options, except for `log`, can be set using `--ruby.option=`.
-For example `--ruby.inline_js=true`.
+For example `--ruby.cexts.remap=true`.
 They can also be set as JVM system properties, where they have a prefix `polyglot.ruby.`.
-For example `-J-Dpolyglot.ruby.inline_js=true`, or via any other way of setting JVM system properties.
+For example `--jvm.Dpolyglot.ruby.cexts.remap=true`, or via any other way of setting JVM system properties.
 Finally, options can be set as Graal-SDK polyglot API configuration options.

 The priority for options is the command line first, then the Graal-SDK polyglot API configuration, then system properties last.